flightaware/pg-deltaflood/README.md

 ../postgres you will need to modify "top_builddir" in Makefile to point to it.

 ```
-git clone git@github.com:flightaware/tsv_streamer.git
+git clone git@github.com:flightaware/deltaflood.git
 git clone git@github.com:postgres/postgres.git
 ```

 BUILDING
 --------

-After setting up the build trees for postgres and tsv_streamer next to each other:
+After setting up the build trees for postgres and deltaflood next to each other:

 ```
 cd ../postgres
 autoreconf; ./configure suitable-options
-cd ../tsv_streamer
+cd ../deltaflood
 gmake; sudo gmake install
 ```